HarshdipD/HarshdipD/README.md

 ### Hi there 👋

-- 💼 I work at <a href="https://www.haleoclinic.com/">HALEO</a> as a software developer
+- 💼 I work at Rangle.io as a software developer
 - 🔭 I’m also working on Eztrackr, a platform to organize your job hunt - say goodbye to spreadsheets!
 [Check it out](https://eztrackr.app)
 - 📫 How to reach me: harshdipsdeogan@gmail.com
 - 🌐 My website: <a href="https://hsdeogan.com">hsdeogan.com</a>